Breakup: Online breakups

 The technologically advanced society that currently exists means that much of people's lives are online.
 People can date online via dating apps or using social media platforms such as Instagram or Facebook.
 Many relationships have been able to manifest from mediated communication and last a similar amount of time as relationships that were started in person.
 Others, however, have not been as long-lived.
 The presence of social media and technology also plays a part in relationships that began and exist in person, as well.
 There has been much controversy about the stress that online dating places on relationships.
 The constant and wide range of accessibility provided by technology and internet access can lead to a plethora of issues that may result in break-ups.
 An example of this is that those already in a relationship can have multiple partners that are also dating using online platforms that have no knowledge of each other due to the unlimited access they have to meet people from all over the world.
 Once a partner discovers the infidelity, this could result in a breakup.
 Online dating may also prohibit choices that could save a relationship.
-To further elaborate, many times in relationships, space is necessary to collect thoughts and feelings after an argument, however, the usage of social media allows access to one's partner at all times.
-This constant accessibility may result in disruption of both space and boundaries necessary for a healthy relationship.